raspberrypilearning/mapping-the-weather/worksheet.md

 ## Fetching the weather stations.

-For greater detail on using json and the RESTful API of the Raspberry Pi Weather Station Database, you can have a look over the resources - [Fetching the Weather](https://www.raspberrypi.org/learning/fetching-the-weather/) and [Graphing the Weather](https://www.raspberrypi.org/learning/graphing-the-weather/).
+For more information on using JSON and the RESTful API of the Raspberry Pi Weather Station Database, you can have a look over the resources - [Fetching the Weather](https://www.raspberrypi.org/learning/fetching-the-weather/) and [Graphing the Weather](https://www.raspberrypi.org/learning/graphing-the-weather/).

-1. Open a new Python shell by clicking on `Menu` > `Programming` > `Python 3 (IDLE)`.
-Then click `File` > `New File`, to start a new script.
+1. Open a new Python shell by clicking on **Menu** > **Programming** > **Python 3 (IDLE)**.
+Then click **File** > **New File** to start a new script.

-1. To begin with you'll need a few Python modules importing.
+1. To begin with you'll need to import a few Python modules.
 If you haven't installed them yet, you can find details on the [requirements page](https://www.raspberrypi.org/learning/mapping-the-weather/requirements).

     ``` python
     from requests import get